Grab A Plate

 5. Bake for about 40 minutes, or until lightly golden.
 Remove from the oven and set aside to cool slightly.

-6. As the oatmeal cools slightly, add the reserved 1 tablespoon of butter, 2 tablespoons of brown sugar, and maple syrup to a sauce pan over medium heat.
+6. As the oatmeal cools slightly, add the reserved 1 tablespoon of butter, 2 tablespoons of brown sugar, and maple syrup to a saucepan over medium heat.
 Stir to melt the butter and dissolve the sugar.
 Add the reserved 3 tablespoons chopped walnuts to the pan and stir to combine.
 Remove from the heat.

 8. Serve warm with extra eggnog to pour over the oatmeal.